 Speaking of obesity rates, cats that only eat and sit are hurting themselves more than they think.
 Inactive cats that do not play outside are not getting fresh air; they are lacking socialization with other animals; and they are not exercising.
 This is why installing a Kitty Corral in the backyard is good for your cat.
 Cat Fencing allows cats the chance to stretch their legs and freely run around the property without fear of getting lost or stolen.
 A cat fence is a sure-fire way to get your cat the exercise he/she requires to stay fit.

 Use interactive toys to encourage cats to jump, bend, or move around.
 Apply cat nip to cat toys, as a bonus.
 Cat movement will keep hind legs and forearms strong as they age.

-This Senior #Pets Month, make your older cat feel young again by utilizing these health tips for adult cats.
+This August, for Senior #Pets Month, make your older cat feel young again by utilizing these health tips for adult cats.

 - Jenn Smith